Ron Gittins: the man who built a Roman altar in his kitchen

 Ronald Geoffrey Gittins (1939 – 2019), a true visionary artist

-Ron Gittins was the youngest of three children born to Alice and James Gittins in downtown Birkenhead and is survived by his sisters Pat and Joan.
+Ron Gittins was the second of three children born to Alice and James Gittins in downtown Birkenhead and is survived by his sisters Pat and Joan.
 Ron had shown creative promise as a child, and subsequently attended the Laird School of Art in Birkenhead for a short time.
 He was musically gifted and said to have been a “brilliant Buddy Holly impersonator” who also enjoyed drama and would often perform scenes from Shakespeare.
 He was involved in local acting groups and had a variety of jobs but did not take direction well in his personal or professional life.
 He was self-employed as an artist for a time through a business that he named “Minstrel Enterprises” (himself being ‘’The Minstrel”) and even achieved some local media attention for his artistry when he recreated a Roman villa in his bedroom in his parents’ rented home.

 Memories of Ron by Pat and Henry Williams